housleyjk/motor/doc/examples/bulk.rst

    'writeErrors': []}

-The first write failure that occurs (e.g. duplicate key error) aborts the remaining operations, and Motor raises :class:`~pymongo.errors.BulkWriteError`.
+The first write failure that occurs (e.g. duplicate key error) aborts the remaining operations, and Motor raises :class:`~motor.errors.BulkWriteError`.
 The :attr:`details` attibute of the exception instance provides the execution results up until the failure occurred and details about the failure - including the operation that caused the failure.

 .. doctest::

-  >>> from pymongo.errors import BulkWriteError
+  >>> from motor.errors import BulkWriteError
   >>>
   >>> @gen.coroutine
   ... def f():